Jack Buck: ABC and CBS baseball

 After two years of calling baseball telecasts (including the Saturday afternoon Game of the Week, All-Star Game, National League Championship Series, and World Series), Buck was dismissed by CBS.
 The official reasoning behind Buck's ouster was that he simply had poor chemistry with lead analyst Tim McCarver.

 Buck was soon replaced by Boston Red Sox announcer Sean McDonough.
 Buck later noted that "CBS never got that baseball play-by-play draws word-pictures.
 All they knew was that football stars analysts.
 So they said, 'Let McCarver run the show ...
 In television, all they want you to do is shut up.
 I'm not very good at shutting up."
 Buck was criticized by some for his alleged habit of predicting plays on air.

 Buck made controversial statements about singer Bobby Vinton prior to Game 4 of the 1990 National League Championship Series.
 After Vinton muffed the lyrics of "The Star-Spangled Banner" in his home town of Pittsburgh, Buck lightly referenced Vinton's Polish heritage ("Well, when you're Polish & live in Pittsburgh, you can do anything you want with the words!").
-Buck soon got death threats from Pittsburgh Pirate fans, who even went as far as leaving a footprint on Buck's hotel pillow.
+Buck soon got death threats from Pittsburgh Pirates fans, who even went as far as leaving a footprint on Buck's hotel pillow.
 The next day, CBS Sports executive producer Ted Shaker spotted Buck in the hotel lobby and told Buck that he was in trouble.

 The final baseball play that Jack Buck narrated for CBS television was Gene Larkin's game winning bloop single in Game 7 of the 1991 World Series.